dolan/runaround-js/README.md

 My "Runaround" game implemented in HTML5/JS as a test of code generation assistance tools

-The 'runaround' game concept is a project that I have been implementing and re-implementing since I was 14 years old (in 1994). i
+The 'runaround' game concept is a project that I have been implementing and re-implementing since I was 14 years old (in 1994).

 ![screenshot](img/screenshot-level2.png)